AnvitaGanugapati/chip-8/README.md

    - Open the html file in a web browser

 3. Load ROMs
    - To run a specific Chip-8 game, you'll need the corresponding ROM file.
 Place the ROM files in the appropriate directory and load them using the emulator's interface.
+I've included ROMS "BLINKY" and "BLITZ"

 # Acknowledgements
 Tutorial: https://www.freecodecamp.org/news/creating-your-very-own-chip-8-emulator/